gianemi2/the-grinding-lands/README.md

 - ~~Global search for items and name~~
 - Filter monster lists based on augments

-## Thanks to
+## Thanks

-Thanks to [u/Rinkeil/](https://www.reddit.com/u/Rinkeil/) which creates and found every info about all the lure droppers.
+to [u/Rinkeil/](https://www.reddit.com/u/Rinkeil/) which creates and found every info about all the lure droppers.
 I've just made it on a Web App, all the dirty work as been made by him.
 Thanks!

-Thanks to Kiranico, where I've found every information about items and min level required for every monster spawn.
+to Kiranico, where I've found every information about items and min level required for every monster spawn.

+to [u/wondermayo](https://www.reddit.com/user/wondermayo) for french translations.